akshayg056/Empass-Emotion-Video/README.md

 1)6 different CNN models have been trained on the FER2013 dataset mixed with the newly generated dataset.

-2)4 CNN models have been trained on the kaggle facial emotion dataset with the newly generated dataset.
+2)4 CNN models have been trained on the kaggle facial emotion dataset with the newly generated dataset and also the CK+ dataset.

 3)Use of SVM for facial emotion recogniton using facial landmarks with the newly generated dataset.